whiskyechobravo/kerko/README.md

   be hidden from search results pages.
 Defaults to `0` (i.e. no limit).
 * `KERKO_RELATIONS_INITIAL_LIMIT`: Number of related items to show above the "view all" link.
 Defaults to `5`.
+* `KERKO_RELATIONS_LINKS`: Show item links in lists of related items.
+Defaults to `False`.
+Enabling this only has an effect if at least one of the following variables is also set to `True`: `KERKO_RESULTS_ATTACHMENT_LINKS`, `KERKO_RESULTS_URL_LINKS`).
 * `KERKO_RESULTS_ABSTRACTS`: Show abstracts on search result pages.
 Defaults to `False` (abstracts are hidden).
 * `KERKO_RESULTS_ABSTRACTS_TOGGLER`: Show a button letting users show or hide abstracts on search results pages.
 Defaults to `True` (toggle is displayed).
+* `KERKO_RESULTS_ATTACHMENT_LINKS`: Provide links to attachments in search results.
+Defaults to `True`.
+* `KERKO_RESULTS_URL_LINKS`: Provide links to online resources in search results (for items whose URL field has a value).
+Defaults to `True`.
-* `KERKO_RESULTS_FIELDS`: List of item fields to retrieve for use in search results pages (i.e. in the `KERKO_TEMPLATE_SEARCH` template).
-Values are keys identifying fields or facets assigned to the `kerko.composer.Composer` instance.
-Defaults to `['id', 'bib', 'coins', 'data']`.
-Be careful when overriding this as the default fields may be required by some functions.
+* `KERKO_RESULTS_FIELDS`: List of item fields to retrieve for search results (most notably used by the `KERKO_TEMPLATE_SEARCH_ITEM` template).
+Values in this list are keys identifying fields defined in the `kerko.composer.Composer` instance.
+One probably only needs to change the default list when overriding the template to display additional fields.
+Note that some fields from the default list may be required by other Kerko functions.
 * `KERKO_TEMPLATE_SEARCH`: Name of the Jinja2 template to render for the search page with list of results.
 Defaults to `kerko/search.html.jinja2`.
 * `KERKO_TEMPLATE_SEARCH_ITEM`: Name of the Jinja2 template to render for the